 The new Board of Trustees, which was formed following the resignation of the majority of the previous Governing Board, has agreed to separate the functions of Trusteeship and school governance.
 To that end the Trustees delegated their governance responsibilities in full to an Interim Executive Board (IEB) consisting of experienced professionals and chaired by the Chair of Trustees.

-The IEB members were selected by the Trustees, in partnership with East Sussex County Council on the basis of their professional expertise and experience and were subject to application form, references and DBS clearance.
+The IEB members were selected by the Trustees, in partnership with East Sussex County Council on the basis of their professional expertise and experience and were subject to application, interview, references and DBS clearance.
 It is intended that the IEB will remain in place until the situation of St Mary's changes and it moves out of an Ofsted category.

-The IEB has full responsibility for the governance of the school.
+The IEB is delegated responsibility for governance of the school.
 The IEB is supplemented by a School Effectiveness Board (SEB) consisting of the Chair of Trustees, the CEO and chaired by a member of the IEB.
 This Board receives reports from the senior leadership team in relation to safeguarding, attainment and progress and health and safety.
-The SEB reports to the IEB.
+The SEB reports to the IEB and the IEB reports to the Trustees

-In addition, a Finance and Audit Committee has been established and a new Trustee with financial and business knowledge and experience has been appointed to the Board of Trustees.
+In addition, a Finance and Audit Committee has been established and a Trustee is appointed to this committee by the Chair of the trust, who also attends, along with the Acting CEO and lead finance staff.